I am a writer and lover of nature. My knowledge of gardening is extensive, having used and applied many of the principles I preach.

-Here are some reasons why anyone who has a garden should consider starting their own compost pile:
+Anyone who has a garden should consider starting their own compost pile.
+Here's just a few reasons why:

 - You are recycling kitchen and yard waste which would otherwise wind up in a garbage bag in a landfill.